 2014-15: U.S. AMLR 29th Field Season Underway!

 The U.S. Antarctic Marine Living Resources (AMLR) Program kicked off the 29th consecutive field season when the first team of researchers departed Punta Arenas (Chile) on October 27, 2014.
-On board the National Science Foundation's R/V Laurence Gould, the team headed for the Cape Shirreff field station on Livingston Island.
-The coming season promises to be very interesting, especially following on the heels of last season's winter oceanographic survey (you can read the reports for that survey here).
+On board the National Science Foundation's R/V Laurence Gould, the team headed for the Cape Shirreff field station on Livingston Island where they conducted predator (seabirds and pinniped) studies through early March.
+The Copa field team completed a brief season in January, also accomplishing their objectives for the season.
+This season promises to be very interesting, especially following on the heels of last season's winter oceanographic survey (you can read the reports for that survey here).
 AMLR researchers are excited to see how the local predators fare this austral summer following the strong prey cohort we observed during the winter survey.

-The Cape Shirreff field camp opened early Halloween (October 31, 2014) morning; researchers will conduct studies on site into the first quarter of 2015.
-More details will follow in the coming weeks, plus weekly reports from the team will be posted below.
+The Cape Shirreff field camp opened early Halloween (October 31, 2014) morning; researchers completed pinniped and seabird studies on site into early March.
+Weekly reports from the team are posted below.

 Weekly Sit Reps from Cape Shirreff study site

 |CS Sit Rep 1: November 3, 2014||CS Sit Rep 2: November 10, 2014||CS Sit Rep 3: November 17, 2014|

 |CS Sit Rep 4: November 24, 2014||CS Sit Rep 5: December 1, 2014||CS Sit Rep 6: December 8, 2014|

 |CS Sit Rep 7: December 15, 2014||CS Sit Rep 8: December 22, 2014||CS Sit Rep 9: December 29, 2014|